Renault Unveils Hybrid, Hydrogen-Based Concept Car

 Renault, in addition to selling the vans, will work with fleet managers to provide hydrogen fueling stations and logistics support.

 “For some fleets, battery-powered vans are not a solution, just a barrier,” explains de Meo.
 “They discovered that they would have to buy two vans instead of one: one works while the other recharges.
-Hydrogen can solve that problem.”7 Risk-Off Stocks to Buy as Inflation Remains at Record Levels
+Hydrogen can solve that problem.”7 Transportation Stocks That Can Keep Your Portfolio Moving Forward

 .